lhcb/glossary/glossary/E.md

 ## ECAL: Electromagnetic Calorimeter {#ECAL}

 The purpose of the ECAL is to measure the energy of electrons/photons and prevent them from travelling further through the detector.
-Like the [HCAL](h.md#HCAL), it is a sampling calorimeter made of layers of iron and plastic scintillator.
+Like the «HCAL», it is a sampling calorimeter made of layers of iron and plastic scintillator.

 ## ECGD: Early Career, Gender and Diversity {#ECGD}